 Do I need to ask for the user’s permission to track them in order to use SKAdNetwork?

-No. SKAdNetwork allows advertising networks to attribute app installations while preserving user privacy, so you do not need to use the AppTrackingTransparency prompt.
-However, if your app includes any instances of tracking, you will need to receive the user’s permission through the AppTrackingTransparency framework to track them or access their device’s advertising identifier.
+No. SKAdNetwork allows advertising networks to attribute app installations while preserving user privacy, so you don’t need to use the AppTrackingTransparency prompt.
+However, if your app includes any instances of tracking, you’ll need to receive the user’s permission through the AppTrackingTransparency framework to track them or access their device’s advertising identifier.

 What kind of conversion events does SKAdNetwork support?

 Up to 64 signals of user value can be shared with your advertising network on an SKAdNetwork install notification.

 What if the value for conversion-value or source-app-id is null in a postback?